aaronparker/aaronparker.github.io/_posts/2010-07-21-someone-on-the-internet-is-wrong-about-hyper-v-and-i-must-correct-them.md

 David says of SCVMM:

 > System Center Virtual Machine Manager 2008 R2- while it isn't a feature, again, Microsoft is killing me with names.
 A name with 7 words is just silly.
 VMware has vCenter and Xen has Essentials.
-Microsoft's centralized virtualization manager needs a simple name like &#8220;HVmanager&#8221;.
+Microsoft's centralized virtualization manager needs a simple name like "HVmanager".

 Yeah, System Center Virtual Machine Manager 2007 R2 is a pretty long name and could be simpler, but there’s plenty more to fix in or add to SCVMM before changing the name.